Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/words-are-hard.md

 > can gloss over *how* a cart and checkout work).
 >
 > From there, Charlie's computer sends the order to Sam (the web server) who
-> checks with Debbie (the database) to make sure there's enough stock to fulfill
+> checks with Debbie (the database) to make sure there's enough stock to fulfil
 > the order.
 Once Debbie gives the okay, Sam lets Charlie know the purchase was
-> successful and gives him a reciept (possibly also sending an invoice via
+> successful and gives him a receipt (possibly also sending an invoice via
 > email).
 >
 > There's also a guy out the back (let's call him Fred) who's constantly